 We are happy to ask a patient who is feeling well enough if they would like to participate in media stories.
 We require patient or family member to sign a written consent to appear in media stories while being treated at the Medical Center.

 When filming and photographing patients, is there anything I cannot include?

 Yes.
 Potentially sensitive information is all around us.
 Please avoid patient and family identifiers such as medical bracelets, computer monitors with medical records, dry erase boards in patient rooms, medications, medical charts, and more.
-Although the Community Relations team will do their best to keep an eye out for these areas to avoid, it is best if everyone can be mindful of protecting patient and family information at all times.
+Although the MARCOM team will do their best to keep an eye out for these areas to avoid, it is best if everyone can be mindful of protecting patient and family information at all times.

 Is there anything I can do to help protect patients when I’m here?

 To prevent the spread of infection, and especially to help out our patients with compromised immune systems, consider using hand gel before entering all patient rooms.
 Clean hands help prevent the spread of germs.
 Hand sanitizer stations are located throughout the hospital.

 Please remember that Northern Light Eastern Maine Medical Center is a scent-free environment.
 Please refrain from wearing perfumes, cologne, and scented lotions.